19 Meghalaya Travel Tips That'll Save You From the Rookie Mistakes

 12. Respect the Matrilineal System

 Meghalaya's Khasi and Garo tribes follow matrilineal succession — children take the mother's surname, property passes through women.
-This doesn't mean it's a matriarchy in the Western sense, but the gender dynamics are genuinely different from mainland India.
-Don't treat it as a curiosity to be gawked at.
+This isn't a matriarchy in the Western sense, but the gender dynamics run genuinely different from mainland India.
+Approach it with respect, not as a curiosity to be gawked at.

 13. Accept the Betel Nut

 Kwai (betel nut) offered as a greeting is a sign of respect.
-If someone offers you a betel nut, accept it — even if you don't plan to chew it.
+When someone offers you a betel nut, accept it — even if you don't plan to chew it.
 The gesture of acceptance is what matters.
-If you do try it, be prepared: it's an acquired taste and it'll turn your teeth red.
+And if you do try it, be ready: it's an acquired taste, and it'll turn your teeth red.

 14. Ask Before Photographing Sacred Sites

-The Khasi people maintain sacred forests (law kyntang) and ritual sites.
-Photography may not be welcome.
-Always ask.
+The Khasi people maintain sacred forests (law kyntang) and ritual sites where photography may not be welcome.
+Always ask first.
 Most people will say yes — but some sites are genuinely off-limits.

 Logistics